List of Soul Eater characters: Mifune

 Mifune (ミフネ), named after Toshirō Mifune, is a master samurai and bodyguard of a young witch named Angela Leon (アンジェラ･レオン, Anjera Reon).
 Despite being an ordinary human, he has a massive soul equivalent in power to that of 99 ordinary human souls.
 He uses a fighting style called the Infinite One-Sword Style (無限一刀流, Mugen Ittōryū), which allows him to fight with multiple katanas that he carries in a large scabbard and scatters around the battlefield.
 He is fond of children, which originally led him to leave the mafia family he was employed to after being ordered to capture Angela.
 It is also because of his concern for Angela that he joins Arachnophobia, the only organization he believes is willing to provide Angela's safety.
 He forms a strong rivalry with Black Star early in the story despite his age, and dies in battle against him during DWMA's raid against Arachnophobia, leaving Angela to be taken into DWMA's custody to prevent her from becoming an enemy.
 In the anime adaptation, however, he survives the battle and leaves Arachnophobia together with Angela to become a DWMA teacher.

 Book of Eibon

 The Book of Eibon (エイボンの書, Eibon no Sho) is a grimoire written by Eibon that contains all of the wizard's written knowledge.
-The book contains blueprints for Eibon's demon tools, as well as a pocket universe modeled after the book's seven chapters, each based on one of the seven deadly sins.
+The book contains blueprints for Eibon's demon tools, as well as a pocket universe modelled after the book's seven chapters, each based on one of the seven deadly sins.
 There is also an eighth hidden chapter, where a shadowy being that was one of the Great Old Ones resides due to his corruptive madness wavelength.
 Also residing within this world is a mechanical being created by Eibon called the Table of Contents (目次, Mokuji), which represents the book's intelligence and aims to spread his creator's knowledge, and the madness that would be caused by it, across the world, making him the third major antagonist in the series.